TonyPhipps/tech-notes/3dprinting_sla.md

       - If any spots fail, add new "Light" or "Mini Supports" where the red dots show up
   - REMOVE supports as needed.
     - Most supports on areas NOT marked as an overhand.
+    - NOTE that if removing a support causes the overhang highlighting to disappear, you've just removed a support on an island.
+Just use the Island button to readd it.
   - Add supports as needed
     - Try to attach to existing bases if able (hold ALT on the model, then the support base)
     - Only make a support "mini" if